Frequently Asked Questions

 1) What's the difference between the four-day workshop, the week-long workshop, the extended workshop, and the long-term apprenticeship program?

 All of the same Superadobe topics are covered in the four-day and the week-long workshop.
 For a list of topics covered, please see What exactly is taught during the workshop? below.
 However, in the weeklong workshop participants receive more hands on training as well as masonry instruction.
+In addition, during almost all week-long workshops participants will build an emergency shelter dome in one day.

 The extended workshop and the long-term apprenticeship programs are designed for students who really want to become skilled Superadobe builders and instructors.
 These programs will prepare you to confidently take on building and teaching projects anywhere in the world.
 The fee is determined on an individual basis and arranged with our site director, Ian Lodge, based on many factors such as your skill level, desires and goals, and desired/required length of stay at the institute.